Is a low-carb or keto diet right for you?

 8. Polycystic ovary syndrome (PCOS)

-PCOS is the most common endocrine condition in women of reproductive age and is marked by hormonal disturbances that create higher circulating male hormones, irregular or absent menstrual periods, and cysts on the ovaries.
+PCOS is the most common endocrine condition in women of reproductive age and is marked by hormonal disturbances that result in higher circulating male hormones, irregular or absent menstrual periods, and often cysts on the ovaries.

-Women with PCOS are often overweight, have elevated insulin levels and documented insulin resistance.30 Additionally, some may tend to eat a higher glycemic index diet.31 The condition also puts women at much higher risk of both gestational diabetes and future type 2 diabetes.32 It makes sense, then, that a low- carb or keto diet might improve symptoms of PCOS.
-Weight loss and treatment with metformin (a drug that enhances insulin sensitivity) have both shown success in treating PCOS, yet the question remains if low-carb and keto diets would be just as, or even more, effective.33
+Women with PCOS are often overweight and have elevated insulin levels with insulin resistance.32 Additionally, some may tend to eat a higher glycemic index diet.33 The condition also puts women at much higher risk of both gestational diabetes and future type 2 diabetes.34

-Clinical trials have shown that modest restriction of dietary carbohydrate (41 to 43 percent of calories, not technically a low-carb diet and certainly not ketogenic) reduced markers of insulin resistance and decreased testosterone and cholesterol levels in women with PCOS.34 In another study, restricting carbohydrate to 40 percent of calories improved loss of fat mass in women with PCOS.35
+Clinical trials have shown that modest restriction of dietary carbohydrate (41 to 43 percent of calories, not technically a low-carb diet and certainly not ketogenic) reduced markers of insulin resistance and decreased testosterone and cholesterol levels in women with PCOS.36 In another study, restricting carbohydrate to 40 percent of calories improved loss of fat mass in women with PCOS.37

-One small 2005 study followed 11 women with PCOS as they went on a ketogenic low-carb diet for six months.36 The five women who completed the study greatly improved their weight, hormonal status and perceived amount of body hair.
-Two of them became pregnant during the study, despite previous infertility problems.
+One small 2005 study followed 11 women with PCOS as they embarked on a ketogenic diet for six months.
+The five women who completed the study greatly improved their weight, free testosterone levels, and fasting insulin levels.
+Two of them became pregnant during the study, despite previous infertility problems.38

 Although these studies fail to compare moderately reduced carbohydrate diets to low-carb or keto diets, taken as a whole the data suggest that low-carb diets may be beneficial for treating PCOS and improving reproductive health and fertility.